RentWorks Ensures Safety Recalls are Handled

 The Senate and House both rejected auto manufacturers’ attempts to kill the bill.
 They also voted to legalize rentals and loaners of recalled vehicles with disclosure.
 This would have blamed victims for accidents, since sellers warned buyers in advance of issues with the cars.

 Now that this law is in effect, you’ll need to know which vehicles in your fleet currently have recalls.
-We can help with that.
-We just released our latest version, RentWorks 4.1.G.
+We can help with that, with an upgraded RentWorks.
 It includes VIN decoding, which is an interaction between the NHTSA (National Highway Transportation Safety Authority) and RentWorks.
 The VIN goes to the NHTSA, and in return we receive specific vehicle information based upon the VIN.
 RentWorks stores this information for future use.

 We also receive Safety Recall information for the specified vehicle(s) based on the first eight characters of the VIN.
 RentWorks stores them as pending maintenance alerts.
 Once activated, these maintenance alerts will ground available vehicles and ground vehicles when they are returned.
 They will remain grounded until owners satisfy the safety recalls.